khyathibalusu/Predictive-Analytics-Case-Studies/STA_380_-_Take_Home_-_Question1-3_Final.md

 ## There is a 5% probability that we are loosing -2345.507 USD with an safe portfolio
 ```

-### A Monte-carlo simulation of 5000 samples was done and the VAR for the above portfolio at a 5% level for a 20 day period was found to be -2322USD .
-This being a safe portfolio, the VAR observed turned to be lesser than VAR of Portfolio1, as expected.

 ### **Portfolio3:'Diverse portfolio'**
 ### A custom built portfolio : I put together a portfolio that would be simple and provide diversification in terms of asset classes (Stocks vs Bonds) and Geography (US vs International).
 For this portfolio, the distribution is